-- 5.30 Policy DM12 requires housing development to provide a car parking provision in accordance with adopted residential parking standards.
-Cumbria Highways have provided a Cumbria Development Design Guide but there are no adopted parking standards.
-The guidance provides a suggested level of parking for housing development. - 5.31 The proposed layout details each proposed residential dwelling will provide off-street car parking provision on private driveways with a minimum of two parking spaces per dwelling.
-It is therefore considered that the proposed layout meets this criterion of Policy DM12. - 5.32 Policy DM22 requires development proposals to be accessible to all users by providing convenient access into and through the site for pedestrians, cyclists and disabled people, access for emergency and service vehicles, meeting adopted car parking standards which reflect the needs of the Borough in its rural context.
-Where necessary the potential transport implications of development will be required to be supported by a Transport Assessment and a Travel Plan to manage any significant transport implications. - 5.33 The proposed development provides a safe, functional, permeable and inclusive access that does not give dominance to car use.
+5.30 Policy DM12 requires housing development to provide a car parking provision in accordance with adopted residential parking standards.
+Cumbria Highways have provided a Cumbria

+Development Design Guide but there are no adopted parking standards.
+The guidance provides a suggested level of parking for housing development.

+- 5.31 The proposed layout details each proposed residential dwelling will provide off-street car parking provision on private driveways with a minimum of two parking spaces per dwelling.
+It is therefore considered that the proposed layout meets this criterion of Policy DM12. - 5.32 Policy DM22 requires development proposals to be accessible to all users by providing convenient access into and through the site for pedestrians, cyclists and disabled people, access for emergency and service vehicles, meeting adopted car parking standards which reflect the needs of the Borough in its rural context. - 5.33 The proposed development provides a safe, functional, permeable and inclusive access that does not give dominance to car use.
 The internal road network has been designed to encourage low vehicle speeds, thus creating a pedestrian and cycle friendly environment.
-A 5.5m wide road with a 2m wide footpath to both sides brings you into the site, once entering the private cul-de-sacs and driveways on the development, one side reduces in size to a 600mm margin and the other side remains at 2m.
+The proposed layout features a short section of 'shared surface' for access to some of the properties in the centre of the site.
+The proposal therefore meets the aims of local plan policy DM22.

-Ecology and Trees
+Ecology

-5.34 Policy DM25 states that all development proposals should protect the biodiversity value of land and buildings minimise fragmentation of habitats.
-A preliminary Ecological Appraisal was carried out to assess the impact of the proposed development on biodiversity and it was found that no further survey work was required in relation to the areas of land in the application.
+5.34 Policy DM25 states that all development proposals should protect the biodiversity value of land and buildings minimise fragmentation of habitats and, as such, a preliminary Ecological Appraisal was carried out to assess the impact of the proposed development on biodiversity.